yuyao-mit/roundtable/README.md

 ## Licensing Information

-Most tasks in '''ROUNDTABLE POLICY: COMPOSITIONAL LARGE LANGUAGE AGENTS AIDED SCIENTIFIC DISCOVERY AND PROPOSAL''' is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Most tasks in '''Roundtable Policy: Compositional Large Language Model Agents Aided Scientific Discovery and Proposal''' is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 Code under this repo is licensed under a MIT License.